Is an eBay Store worth it? It really comes down to one thing: fees.

 Consider the Store itself a minor perk that might boost your sales a little.
 For tips on making the most of it, see “5 Strategies for Marketing Your eBay Store.”

-If you have an Anchor or Enterprise Store, you get dedicated support. eBay doesn’t elaborate on this much.
-Presumably, it means you’ll have an account manager and/or dedicated customer service representatives on eBay.
-This person or team would know you and your Store well.
+If you have an Anchor or Enterprise Store, you get dedicated support. eBay says this includes phone and email support but doesn’t elaborate on it much.
+Presumably, it means you’ll have 24/7 support from an account manager and/or dedicated customer service reps on eBay.
+This person or team should know you and your Store well.

 Theoretically, you’ll receive better support this way.
 What that’s worth depends on how often you need support from eBay.